- Law Clerk to the Honorable Stephen A. Higginson, United States Court of Appeals for the Fifth Circuit

 Chloé received her Juris Doctor summa cum laude from Tulane University Law School and a Bachelor of Arts magna cum laude from Louisiana State University.
 While in law school, she served as an Associate Editor for the Tulane Law Review.
 Chloé also worked as a research assistant for Professor A.N.
 Yiannopoulos, editing his fifth and final edition of the Louisiana Civil Law Treatise’s volume on property law, and for Professor Gabriel Feldman, focusing primarily on federal antitrust issues.
 After graduation, Chloé was appointed to serve as a junior member of the Louisiana State Law Institute.

 Chloé is a Board Member and Committee Chair for the Younger Lawyers Division of the Federal Bar Association's New Orleans Chapter.
-She is also the Treasurer for the Tulane Law Review Alumni Association and a coach for the Tulane Law School Appellate Moot Court team.
+She is also the President for the Tulane Law Review Alumni Association and a coach for the Tulane Law School Appellate Moot Court team.

 “Divining the Real Nature of Real Obligations,” 92 Tulane Law Review 127 (2017) (with L. David Cromwell)